 His duties were, but not limited to, ordering empty cars for any industry at that location and billing them out as

-loads, including custom papers, and special tarriffs if applicable.
+loads, including custom papers, and special tariffs if applicable.

 Attending incoming loads to industries and private customers.
 (Household goods in car loads for instance.)

-a carload of refrigerators for one customer and half a carload of dogfood for another.
+carload of refrigerators for one customer and half a carload of dog food for another.

-and stopping at that particular station.
-The agent made a commission of 5 percent on every incoming and outgoing
+stopping at that particular station.
+The agent made a commission of 5 percent on every incoming and outgoing item (more

-Selling passenger tickets, including interline, which might consist of overseas steamshiop tickets, and later, even
+Selling passenger tickets, including interline, which might consist of overseas steamship tickets, and later, even

 airline tickets.
 Baggage also had to be included in this category.